wp-plugins/squirrly-seo/readme.txt

 * Added [starbox] shortcode to show starbox in content or widgets

 = 1.0.4 =
-* Added an option to restrict author box just for post and pages
+* Added an option to restrict author box just for blog posts and pages
 * Loads even on sites with javascript errors
 * Improved the themes to work with more wordpress themes
 * Added Author Box Preview mode in default settings